 Everyone who becomes eligible for Medicare has a seven month Initial Enrollment Period to sign-up for Original Medicare or a Medicare Advantage plan, as well as the prescription drug plan of their choice.
 To avoid a lifetime penalty for late enrollment in a Medicare prescription drug plan, make sure you first enroll during your Initial Enrollment Period.

 There are several ways to enroll in the drug plan of your choice.
-You can enroll on-line through Medicare's website at www.medicare.gov/ or by calling them at 1-800-MEDICARE.
+You can enroll on-line through Medicare's website at Medicare.gov or by calling them at 1-800-MEDICARE.
 You can also ask that a paper application be sent to you.
 You can also ask the National MS Society, your State Health Insurance Program, or the Medicare Rights Center for assistance.
-Their contact information is listed at the end.

 Once enrolled in a Part D plan, your opportunity to switch to a different plan is limited to the Annual Coordinated Election Period from October 15 to December 7 every year.
 There are exceptions to this rule for people with special circumstances, such as moving into a nursing home or outside your Part D plan's geographic area.